As a small business owner, you’re often managing several different areas of your business- and bookkeeping is one of the most important.

 It can be a nightmare if you’ve forgotten to make an entry, or have entered the wrong amount.
 Your next report will be unbalanced so you would need to go back on the reports you’ve sent already — which is a hassle, and can snowball over days, weeks, months, before the issue is isolated and resolved.
 Accurate journal entries are the backbone of accounting.
 They should be updated frequently to ensure all transactions are recorded correctly in the books.
 In short, any reports you might have leveraged will be rendered useless if the entries are incorrect.
 Don’t let the entries pile up by staying on top of them as frequently as possible (daily if you can).
 Check your work to make sure the details are correct and that there are no duplicate entries.

 5. "Winging it" on the bookkeeping

 If you’re trying to save on overhead by doing your own bookkeeping, be sure to have done some research prior to diving in head first.
 The last thing you want to do is “wing it” when it comes to your company finances.
-There are some awesome online bookkeeping courses to run through to get familiar with the basics.
+Whether you’re doing accounting for dentists or looking to do your own real estate bookkeeping, there are some awesome online bookkeeping courses to run through to get familiar with the basics.
 If you simply can’t make the time to take a course, you should either hire a part-time or full-time bookkeeper or outsource.
 In today’s modern business, where the technology can help entrepreneurs do their job to make things easier, virtual bookkeeping is a plug and play that can save time and money by automating your bookkeeping.

 Don't let these bookkeeping nightmares happen to you!
 Make sure you're staying organized and cognizant of your books early on, or turn to a trusted partner to handle things for you!